tiann/KernelSU/website/docs/guide/how-to-build.md

 ## Build Kernel with KernelSU

-If you're able to build the kernel successfully, then adding KernelSU support to it is relatively easy.
+If you are able to build the kernel successfully, then adding KernelSU support to it is relatively easy.
 In the root of kernel source directory, run any of the command options listed below:

 ::: code-group